lstipi/sailing-school-P1/README.md

 * __Sign Up__

 Opened when clicked on "Sign Up" in a new tab, leads the user to a form where they can sign up for the lessons.
-It consists of name, email and phone fields.
-Navigation bar and footer are also present.
+It consists of name, email, and phone fields.
+The navigation bar and footer are also present.
 The "Set Sail!" button has a hover effect just like the "Sailing Lessons" and "Beginner's Guide" buttons found on the homepage.

 ![SignUp](https://i.imgur.com/8vhzhe2.png)
-  - If the requirements for certain fields are not met, e.g. if the content put into the email field doesnt't contain an @ symbol, a warning will pop up on the screen and the user won't be able to submit the form until the requirements are met.
+  - If the requirements for certain fields are not met, e.g. if the content put into the email field doesn't contain an @ symbol, a warning will pop up on the screen and the user won't be able to submit the form until the requirements are met.
   ![Email](https://i.imgur.com/yZCrijZ.png)
   - After the user has met all the requirements to successfully submit the form, after clicking on the "Set Sail!" button, the Code Institute formdump website opens and confirms that the form has been submitted successfully.
   ![FormDump](https://i.imgur.com/PfhQP8J.png)